the-anna-project/annad/doc/development/vendoring.md

 directory.
 Note that `go get` loads packages into `$GOPATH/src/`.
 The vendor directory does not follow this structure.
 That is why the actual package needs to be moved and the `pkg` and `src` directories need to be removed afterwards.
-Once the addition or update is done, the changes need to be comitted.
+Once the addition or update is done, the changes need to be committed.
 Done.
 ```
 GOPATH=$(pwd)/vendor/ go get -u github.com/alicebob/miniredis
 mv vendor/src/* vendor